patryck507/TeamSpeakHasher-V2/README.md

 # TeamSpeakHasher

-TeamSpeakHasher is an OpenCL-based tool that can be used to increase the security level of TeamSpeak identities with unprecedented performance and efficiency.
+TeamSpeakHasher is now a CUDA-based tool that can be used to increase the security level of TeamSpeak identities with unprecedented performance and efficiency.
+The CUDA implementation employs shared memory and constant memory to optimize hashing throughput.

 ## Download
 GitHub Actions automatically builds each commit.